NixOS/nixpkgs/doc/stdenv/meta.chapter.md

 The presence of a particular `sourceType` in a package's `meta.sourceProvenance` list indicates that the package contains some components falling into that category, though the *absence* of that `sourceType` does not *guarantee* the absence of that category of `sourceType` in the package's contents.
 A package with no `meta.sourceProvenance` set implies it has no *known* `sourceType`s other than `fromSource`.

+The meaning of the `meta.sourceProvenance` attribute does not depend on the value of the `meta.license` attribute.

 ### `lib.sourceTypes.fromSource` {#lib.sourceTypes.fromSource}

 Package elements which are produced by a nixpkgs derivation which builds them from source code.